-

 The Jewish-Catholic Studies, at Iona College, works to add a unique perspective to the fulfillment of Iona's mission to prize the values of justice, peace, and service.

-"Established in 2001, The Francis and Ann Curran Center for American Catholic Studies sponsors conferences, lectures and academic programs for students and faculty within the University, for scholars across the United States and for the broader New york City community."
+"Established in 2001, The Francis and Ann Curran Center for American Catholic Studies sponsors conferences, lectures and academic programs for students and faculty within the University, for scholars across the United States and for the broader New York City community."

 As part of this effort to help today's youth learn new perspectives about the barbarity of the past, SNN is developing a highly-innovative documentary film titled, Words of Bonds.
-This documentary will chronicle personal and individual stories from both the great-grand children of African Americans whose fore-parents were Slaves and those who survived the Holocaust that the Nazis wrought upon them.
+This documentary will chronicle personal and individual stories from both the great-grandchildren of African Americans whose fore-parents were Slaves and those who survived the Holocaust that the Nazis wrought upon them.
 Click link for upcoming radio shows with Holocaust Survivors.
 Words of Bonds Radio

 The Gerda and Kurt Klein Foundation creates the opportunity for young people to understand the world and translate that understanding into positive action.
 This public non-profit foundation promotes education which teaches tolerance and respect for others, and encourages community service focusing on ending hunger.